azavea/cac-tripplanner-android/README.md

 Configure Firebase for the crash reporting plugin to function.
 The Firebase configuration file can be found under the [Firebase console](https://console.firebase.google.com).
 Copy the `google-services.json` Firebase configuration file to the `app` directory.

+## Release

+ - Copy the example file for the release build configuration to `/app` and set the passwords
+ - Also copy the keystore file used for signing uploads to `/app`
+ - Bump the app version number and string
+ - Generate a signed release build